 Geology Manager / Principal Geologist

-Dinara has strong skills in Mineral Resource estimation and classification, database manipulation, statistical and geostatistical analysis, geological interpretation, 3D and block modelling, and grade estimation.
-She is a Qualified Person for NI 43-101 technical reporting gold, lead, zinc, copper, and lithium resources.
-Dinara has extensive knowledge of Mineral Resource classification standards and requirements in former Soviet Union countries.
-She has more than 20 years’ experience of advanced use of Datamine software.
+Dinara is a principal geologist with more than 30 years of experience in mining.
+She has strong skills in Mineral Resource estimation and classification, database manipulation, statistical and geostatistical analysis, geological interpretation, 3D and block modelling, and grade estimation.
+Dinara is a Qualified Person for NI 43-101 technical reporting gold, lead, zinc, copper, and lithium resources.
+She has extensive knowledge of Mineral Resource classification standards and requirements in former Soviet Union countries.
+In addition, she has more than 20 years’ experience of advanced use of Datamine software.

 Director / Mining Services Manager/ Principal Mining Engineer